nim65s/nimopidy/README.md

 pip install -U -r requirements.txt
 ./manage.py migrate
-./manage.py playlists # populates database from mopidy, can be really long, but you don't have to wait for it to finish ./manage.py createsuperuser # optional, if you want to access to the admin interface ./manage.py runserver
+./manage.py playlists # populates database from mopidy, can be really long, but you don't have to wait for it to finish ./manage.py createsuperuser # only if you want an access to the admin interface ./manage.py runserver
 ```